Orthogonalized Synthetic Controls: Introduction

 \section{Introduction}

+\cite{AandG} and \cite{Abadie2010} introduced the Synthetic Control Estimator (SCE) for estimating treatment effects when there is a single unit that becomes and stays treated and a large pool of never-treated units that can be used as control.
+Since then, it has been expanded to other settings and a number of modified versions of the method have been proposed, although they generally involve a first step where weights, and potentially other nuisance parameters, are estimated and then a second step where these are used to estimate averages of treatment effects, such as the average treatment effect on the treated (ATT).
+In the original setting with a single treated unit, the first step is to construct a weighted average of the control units, or a Synthetic Control (SC) unit, and the second step involves taking the difference between the SC and the treated unit's outcomes in the time periods after treatment.
+However, an important challenge to conducting inference for the ATT is that the vector of control weights is a nuisance parameter, which is constrained, high-dimensional, and may be partially identified even when the ATT is point-identified.
 In the context of method of moments estimation, if the moment conditions jointly identify a subvector of the parameters, then a standard estimation method such as General Method of Moments (GMM) is generally a consistent estimator for that subvector.
-However, if the remaining subvector is unidentified, then this remaining parameter cannot be consistently estimated and as a result the estimates for the identified subvector are not asymptotically normal (see, for example, \cite{AndrewsCheng2012}), which significantly complicates inference.
-Additionally, if a nuisance parameter is at the boundary of the parameter space or close to the boundary relative to the sample size, then this can also result in our estimates for the parameter of interest not being asymptotically normal (see, for example, \cite{Andrews1999} and \cite{ConstrainedMEstimation}).
-Lastly, if the full vector is high-dimensional, this can complicate standard asymptotic normality results even when the subvector we would like to perform inference on is low-dimensional.
-I propose an estimation method that aims to simultaneously overcome these complications to obtain an estimate for an identified parameter of interest that is asymptotically normal even when a nuisance parameter is partially identified, on or near the boundary of the parameter space, and, in some cases, high-dimensional.
+However, if the remaining subvector is not point-identified, then this remaining parameter cannot be consistently estimated.
+As a result, the estimates for the identified subvector (e.g., the ATT) are not asymptotically normal (see, for example, \cite{AndrewsCheng2012}), which significantly complicates inference.
+Additionally, if a nuisance parameter is at the boundary of the parameter space, then this can also result in our estimates for the parameter of interest not being asymptotically normal (see, for example, \cite{Andrews1999} and \cite{ConstrainedMEstimation}).
+Lastly, if the full vector is high-dimensional, this can also complicate standard asymptotic normality results even when the subvector we would like to perform inference on is low-dimensional.
+Given a set of moment conditions that identify a vector of averages treatment effects such as the ATT, I propose what I refer to as the Orthogonalized Synthetic Control Estimator, that aims to overcome these complications simultaneously to obtain an estimate for an identified parameter of interest that is asymptotically normal even when a nuisance parameter is partially identified, on the boundary of the parameter space, and high-dimensional.